norcams/docs-enduser/docs/create-windows-machine.rst

 In the command above, replace:

-* ``<ssh-key>`` should be the private part of the ssh key used when creating the Windows instance, e.g. "winkey.pem"
+* ``<ssh-key>`` should be the private part of the ssh key used when creating the Windows instance, e.g. "windowskey.pem"
 * ``<ip-address>`` is the IPv6 or IPv4 address of the instance
 * ``<password>`` is the new password